 Witchetty Grub Information

 While witchetty grubs are a food source in Aboriginal regions and are even popping up in restaurants that serve native food, their appearance is rather gross to those of us that don’t feel like eating them.
-The grubs are huge, fat, pale fleshy tan and destroy the root systems of the plants upon which they feed.
+The grubs are huge, fat, colored a pale, fleshy tan, and destroy the root systems of the plants upon which they feed.
 How do witchetty grubs harm plants?
 In the hatching season, a large population of these larvae can do some serious damage to the roots of their host plants, causing reduced vigor or, in some cases, death.
 Control of the larvae is necessary if you have large groups of witchetty grubs in gardens.

-Witchetty grubs can grow several inches long and are fatter than a large man’s thumb.
+Witchetty grubs can grow several inches (8 cm.) long and are fatter than a large man’s thumb.
 While their girth makes for a nice sized snack, they are also prolific feeders.
 These children of wood moths hatch inside the host plant and begin feeding voraciously immediately.
 Their parents, moths called Endoxyla leuchomochla, actually have no feeding organs and will live for just a few days off the fat they stored as larvae.

 Their primary purpose is to breed and lay eggs.
 One of their favorite host plants is the gum tree, but several other species of plants can also be targets.
 Females can lay up to 20,000 eggs before dying.
 Once these hatch, the larvae lower themselves down to the plant roots with silken threads and begin to devour root material.
 As they get larger, they will tunnel in the wood of the plant, causing further damage.

 In areas with native plantings, such as Eucalyps and Acacia species, witchetty worms in gardens may be a problem.
 If you notice the large wood moths fluttering about in midsummer, there is a good chance they are laying their egg masses on your trees.